mathieudpnt/Ketos/docs/source/introduction.rst

 Ketos was developed by the `MERIDIAN <http://meridian.cs.dal.ca/>`_ Data Analytics Team at the `Institute for Big Data Analytics <https://bigdata.cs.dal.ca/>`_ at Dalhousie University.
-We are greatful to Amalis Riera and Francis Juanes at the University of Victoria, Kim Davies and Chris Taggert at Dalhousie University, and Kristen Kanes at Ocean Networks Canada for providing us with annotated acoustic data sets, which played a key role in the development work.
+We are greatful to Amalis Riera and Francis Juanes at the University of Victoria, Kim Davies and Chris Taggart at Dalhousie University, and Kristen Kanes at Ocean Networks Canada for providing us with annotated acoustic data sets, which played a key role in the development work.
 The first version of Ketos was released in April 2019.